emenmousavi/Network-Traffic-Analysis-Project/README.md

 ## Conclusion

-The analysis shows mostly typical network behavior with some irregularities requiring further investigation.
-It is recommended to continuously monitor traffic patterns and investigate IPs with high activity to ensure the network’s optimal performance and security.
+The analysis of network traffic, primarily using protocols like TCP and TLSv1.3, reveals typical patterns of communication with some anomalies that warrant further attention.
+The concentration of traffic from a single source IP and fluctuations in packet sizes over time could suggest areas for closer monitoring, such as potential security risks, misconfigurations, or network overloads.
+The identified patterns should guide further investigations into ensuring network efficiency and identifying possible security threats or performance bottlenecks.